jarusll/the-logs/index.md

 I'll have to move to trello or org-mode for managing things.
 This is getting out of hand.
 Plus I have been helping at home.

+Every blocker comes back to linux administration.
+Like for today It was setting up ssh in docker.
+I know, a bit meta maybe.
+I need to take a step back & rethink.

 # 2022-04-15

 ### Plan for today